 The main result of this paper shows that every finite extensive game of imperfect recall always has a multiselves perfect equilibrium-whereas it may not have a perfect equilibrium.
 We also show that the usual chain of inclusion applies: every MPE is an MSE, every MSE is an MNA, every MNA is an MAE (and these inclusions are strict).
-Hence, in addition to to the paradox.

-having an MPE, every finite game of imperfect recall also has an MSE, MNE, and MAE.
+Hence, in addition to having an MPE, every finite game of imperfect recall also has an MSE, MNE, and MAE.
 The two aforementioned technical inconsistencies are thus resolved.
 In addition, and importantly, the newly defined equilibrium notions agree with the original ones outside of the scope of imperfect recall.
 Specifically, when a game has perfect recall, we show that every MAE (resp.
 MNE, MSE, MPE) is an AE (resp.
 NE, SE, PE) and conversely.
 Aside from these results, we believe that our treatment provides conceptual clarity.
-It also explains why the Nash equilibrium is not a natural concept to have in the context of imperfect recall.

 Naturally, the adapted solution concepts are reasonable only to the extent that one agrees with the underlying interpretation of decision making.
 These concepts lie at one extreme in which a player forms expectations about how she will make future decisions, but can only control her immediate action-or, as Segal (2000) notes, the player can reoptimize her plan of action at any time, but cannot commit to the new plan.
 An important implication of equilibrium existence is that it now becomes possible to derive predictions in any game of imperfect recall.
 However, there are also situations for which one may want to give the player more control over future actions.
-In those situations, the multiselves equilibrium notions may be less relevant.3 One may prefer (for example) to use mixed strategies paired with the traditional solution concepts-which lie at the other extreme and give full planning abilities to the player.
+In those situations, the multiselves equilibrium notions may be less relevant.3 One may prefer (for example) to use mixed strategies paired with the traditional solution concepts which lie at the other extreme and give full planning abilities to the player.
 Note that equilibrium existence continues to be guaranteed, because of the use of mixed strategies as opposed to behavioral strategies.
 And, of course, there are many possibilities in between, in which players can reconsider a plan of actions at some decision points but not at others (for example, as in Battigalli, 1997).
 In that sense, the multiselves solution concepts are complementary to the traditional ones.